-Telephone conversations with the Office of Naval Intelligence, Washington, March 25, 1918.
+Telephone conversations with the Office of Naval

+Intelligence, Washington, March 25, 1918.

-In response to instructions received by telephone this morning, I am transmitting herewith various blue prints and drawings found among the effects of the above subject when he was arrested on the 26th of September, 1917.
+In response to instructions received by telephone this morning.
+I am transmitting herewith various blue prints and drawings found among the effects of the above subject when he was arrested on the 26th of September, 1917.

-At the time of this man's arrest with the other enemy aliens from the Sperry plant, he was interrogated at Police Headquarters.
+At the time of this man's arrest with the other enemy aliens from the Sperry plant, he was interrogated at Police Head-quarters.
 New York City, by two officers from this Office, as well as others from the Police Department.
-The drawings and blueprints found in his possession included designs of various gyroscope apparatus which was stated at this time, upon examination by various naval officers, to be of a confidential nature, such as would doubtless be used in the new aerial torpedo invented by Mr. Sperry.
+The drawings and blueprints found in his possession included designs of various gyroscope apparatus which was stated at this time, upon examination by various neval officers, to be of a confidential nature, such as would doubtless be used in the new aerial torpedo invented by Mr. Sperry.
 There was also a blueprint of the Fire Control used by the United States Navy.
 This Office has no record of any definite statement having been made to Department of Justice officials, in writing or otherwise, in regard to the confidential character of the 156 blueprints in possession of this man.

-About the first of the present month Mr. De Woody, the new Chief of the Office of the Department of Justice in New York City, called upon me with Mr. Blachford, who was at that time designated by Mr. De Woody as Lieson Officer between the New York Department of Justice and this Office.
+About the first of the present month Mr. De Woody, the new Chief of the Office of the Department of Justice in New York City, called upon me with Mr. Blachford, who was at that time designated by Mr. De Woody as Liason Officer between the New York Department of Justice and this Office.
 During the course of our conversation I brought up the case of Carl Swan.
-Mr. Blachford informed me that he had received from the Sperry Company a request that Swan be released from internment on parole, in order that he might be reemployed by the Sperry Company.
-I gave to Mr. Blachford such information concerning Swan as we had in this Office, upon which Mr. Blachford informed me that had he known the facts in the case he would never have recommended that Swan be released.
-In view of Swan's past oriminal commended that Swan be released.
-In view of Swan's past oriminal record, hefore he was interned at the request of this Office of the record, hefore he was interned at the secure of this of the office would seem incomprehensible how the Sperry Gyroscope Company Sould would seem incomprehensible how the Sperry Gyroscope Company Sould sidered the possibility of again putting him in charge of drawings and plans of a confidential nature.
+Mr. Blachford informed me that he had received from the Sperry Company a request that Swan be released from internment on parole, in order that he might be reemployed by the

+Sperry Company.
+I gave to Mr. Blackford such information concerning Swan as we had in this Office, upon which Mr. Blackford informed me that had he known the facts in the case he would never have reme that had he known the facts in the case he would never have recommended that Swan be released.
+In view of Swan's past criminal record, before he was interned at the request of this Office of record, before he was interned at the request of this Office of would seem incomprehensible how the Sperry Gyroscope Company tould would seem incomprehensible how the Sperry Gyroscope Company tould ever have asked for the man's release, or how they could have conever have asked for the man's release, or how they could have sidered the possibility of again putting him in charge of drawings and plans of a confidential nature.